cloud-barista/cb-tumblebug/docs/feature_guide/resource-template-management.md

 CB-MapUI provides a visual interface for template management:

-- **📄 Save Template**: Extracts the current MCI configuration and saves it as a template
+- **📄 Save Template**: Extracts the current Infra configuration and saves it as a template
-- **Template Management Panel**: Browse, create, apply, and delete templates for MCI, vNet, and SecurityGroup
+- **Template Management Panel**: Browse, create, apply, and delete templates for Infra, vNet, and SecurityGroup
 - **Apply with Preview**: Review the template contents before provisioning

 ---